Showwcase/Showwcase-React-Challenge/README.md

 - Best practices with API calls and data
 - Separation of concerns between business and UI logic
 - Frequent commits
+- If you deploy to Netlify or Vercel that is a +!

 # Goals